 The RSTA send the Primus and Secundus broadcast frames as specified.

 The number of spatial streams (NSTS) for passive location ranging is limited to max 4.

+When phase shift feedback is used in Passive TB Ranging, both the RSTA and the ISTA measures and reports PS-TOAs (and TOAs).

 The Passive Location Ranging mode consists of ranging exchanges between an RSTA and a set of ISTAs.
 These ranging exchanges and associated measurement reporting are set up such that an arbitrary STA can listen in to them and use the ranging exchanges and reported ranging measurements to estimate its differential distance to pairs or sets consisting of the RSTA and/or one or more ISTAs.
 The listening STA, a ‘passive’ STA or PSTA, is not itself an active transmitting participant in the ranging exchange.
 That is, the PSTA can passively estimate its differential distances to the RTA and the ISTAs pairs.
 It can then use these differential distances together with knowledge of the RSTA and ISTA locations to estimates its own location.